6 Things to Do With Your Money Once Your Salary Reaches $70,000

 2. Ask This Website to Pay Your Credit Card Bill This Month

 You’re making good money now, but that doesn’t mean your debt magically disappears.
 If you need some help, we found a company that will pay your credit card bill this month.
 No, like… the whole bill.

-Your credit card is getting rich by ripping you off with insane rates, but a company called Fiona could help you pay them off tomorrow.
+Your credit card is getting rich by ripping you off with insane rates, but a company called Credible could help you pay them off tomorrow.